What Is a LAN Port?

 Another difference is distance.
 Due to their copper wiring, Ethernet cables can only extend so far before performance decline occurs.
 An SFP port, on the other hand, allows for the use of fiber optic cables, which can extend further without experiencing a significant decline in data transfer rate.

-Photo: Four LAN ports on an SEP8253 processor board, used in Trenton Systems' rugged servers
+Photo: Four LAN ports on a SEP8253 processor board, used in Trenton Systems' rugged servers

 Which Trenton products include a LAN port?

-Trenton Systems’ rugged servers, from the 1,000 to the 5,000 series, are equipped with two 1GbE and two 10Gbe LAN ports.
+Trenton Systems’ rugged servers, from the 1,000 to the 5,000 series, are equipped with two 1GbE and two 10Gbe LAN ports, as well as IPMI (Intelligent Platform Management Interface) to ensure protection of the ports.

-What is 1GbE and 10Gbe, you might ask?
+What are 1GbE and 10Gbe, you might ask?

 They stand for 1 Gigabit Ethernet and 10 Gigabit Ethernet, respectively.
 This just means that your Trenton rugged server has LAN ports that support data transfer rates of between 1 Gbps and 10 Gbps, perfect for most modern network applications.